Rep Ranges Explained: The Complete Guide

 Sufficient Mechanical Tension

-Weights are heavy enough to create significant tension on muscle fibers - the primary driver of hypertrophy.
+Weights are heavy enough to create significant tension on muscle fibers — one of the main drivers of hypertrophy.

 2